ome/omero-guide-figure/docs/omero_figure.rst

 - Opening images in OMERO.figure to create a new figure
 - How to add additional images to an existing figure
 - Arranging panels in the desired figure layout
-- How to synchronise the rendering settings between panels
+- How to synchronize the rendering settings between panels
 - How to add scalebars, labels and ROIs to panels
 - How to Save and Export figures as PDF or TIFF